What can I do to avoid receiving spam email?

 Do not contribute to the spam problem by producing any of it yourself!
 In particular, learn about chain mail and do not forward chain mail to others.
 Also, if you receive an email message that appears to warn of some horrible thing happening (a virus that reportedly deletes all your files, for example) or is a touching sob story (about helping to save a poor sick girl or boy, for example), be suspicious.

 Nearly every instance of chain mail is a hoax.
 The message may even come from someone you know and respect who is simply not aware that it's a hoax.
 Learn about hoaxes and the sites available to verify hoaxes, and do not forward them to others.
-For more information, see Determining if a computer virus alert is a hoax
+For more, see How can I tell if a computer virus alert is a hoax?

-For information about what IU does to help reduce the amount of spam received, see Measures used by IU to reduce spam and virus-infected email
+For information about what IU does to help reduce the amount of spam received, see What does IU do to protect users from spam and virus-infected email?

 The Federal Trade Commission has conducted extensive studies regarding spam.
-You can access information regarding these studies at Computers & the Internet: Spam Email.
+You can access information regarding these studies at ftc.gov.